cabalamat/meowcat2/README.md

-Wikis can optionally be linked together on multiple instances so that any change to the wiki on one instance is automatically copied (perhaps using a flood-fill algorithm) to other other instances.
+Wikis can optionally be linked together on multiple instances so that any change to the wiki on one instance is automatically copied (perhaps using a flood-fill algorithm) to other instances.
 This would then be a distributed wiki which would be resilient so that if one instance went down, the wiki would still be there.

 MeowCat will allow users to send **private posts** to other users (similar to email).
 When private posts travel over the internet they will be encrypted.

-A long term goal of MeowCat is to allow users to get a Raspberry Pi, download the MeowCat software onto the Pi, spend 10 minutes configuring it though a web interface, and then attaching the Pi to their home oureter to act as their own social media server that thery and their friends can use, connected to all other federated servers using ActivityPub.
+A long term goal of MeowCat is to allow users to get a **Raspberry Pi**, download the MeowCat software onto the Pi, spend 10 minutes configuring it though a web interface, and then attaching the Pi to their home router to act as their own social media server that they and their friends can use, connected to all other federated servers using ActivityPub.

 ## Where MeowCat is now